farisalic/Object-Oriented-Programing/Assignment 1/ReadMe.md

-# Assignment 1 - content
+# Assignment 1 - contents

 ## zad1
 Enter certain amount of numbers through standard input into vector until EOF is reached or we get a invalid entry (something other than a number).
 Print all members of the vector, then sort from smallest to largest and add all members of the vector.